Wednesday, January 22, 2025

 Related News

-Woman named Zahraa al-Khalaf killed by a landmine of unidentified source in W. Deir Ez-Zour, December 19, 2024
+Boy named Ahmad al-Shlash killed by gunfire of unidentified source in E. Deir Ez-Zour, January 20, 2025

-Man named Helal al-Haj Hamdou shot dead by unidentified gunmen in E. Aleppo, December 18, 2024
+Man named Kalal al-Danbouk shot dead by unidentified gunmen in E. Hama, January 20, 2025

 At least 70 civilians, including children and women, mostly from Daraa governorate, were reportedly caught in a minefield in an area of northern Aleppo governorate on the night of August 12, 2020, as they tried to flee from a regime-controlled area to one controlled by the opposition, with at least five dying as a result and around 20 more injured.
 The group had reached an area in northern Aleppo governorate between Nebbel town, which is under the control of Syrian regime forces and the Hezbollah militia, and the Brad area, which is controlled by the Syrian National Army.